unlock-protocol/unlock/docs/docs/getting-started/what-is-unlock/litepaper.md

 - **Unlock Labs:** The core team that created and currently maintains Unlock Protocol.
 - **Unlock Protocol:** A suite of upgradable smart contracts that create memberships as NFTs.
 - **The Unlock Ecosystem:** A community of creators, distributors, and consumers who share ownership of Unlock Protocol through their contributions using the protocol.
 - **[Unlock DAO](../../governance/unlock-dao/):** A decentralized organization of token holders who govern and control Unlock Protocol.
+The Unlock DAO's stated mission is "The Unlock DAO is a global community of developers, creators, and organizations dedicated to decentralized access and distribution.
+We act in full service of Unlock Protocol by guiding individuals and groups to empowerment.
+We provide education, grants, collective governance, enhanced tools, and guidance for building on top of the protocol."
 - **Unlock Tools**: Front-end convenience applications built by Unlock Labs to further sustainable innovation on Unlock Protocol.
 - **The Unlock Protocol Foundation:** The role of the Unlock Protocol Foundation is to promote and encourage adoption of the Unlock Protocol.